Template Letters and Scripts

 - •Check whether any utility accounts are in credit.
 You are entitled to a refund of any overpayment.

-If Tell Us Once was used, HMRC will already be aware.
-Otherwise, use this letter to notify them directly.
+If you have used Tell Us Once, HMRC will already know.
+If not, this letter tells them directly.

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] HM Revenue and Customs Pay As You Earn and Self Assessment BX9 1AS Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased].
 Date of death: [date of death] National Insurance number: [NI number of the deceased] Unique Taxpayer Reference (if applicable): [UTR number] I am the [executor of the will / administrator of the estate / next of kin].
 [Full name of the deceased] was [employed by / self-employed / retired / in receipt of a pension].
 Please could you: - Confirm any tax owed or any tax refund due up to the date of death - Cancel any future tax demands or payments - Send any correspondence regarding the estate to my address above I enclose a certified copy of the death certificate.
 Yours faithfully, [Your full name] Enclosures: Certified copy of death certificate